-Here is the ABOR, and the explanatory statements for each tenet in the Philippine laws and the Constitution.
+Here are the 10 tenets of the Agent Bill of Rights, and the explanatory statements for each based on Philippine laws and the Constitution.

 AS LONG AS WE HAVE BUSINESS, YOU HAVE A JOB.

 WHAT IT MEANS: There will always be an available job just as long as you remain productive.
-Even if accounts close, you'll be moved to another team which matches your skill set.
-We understand that job security means progress to you and your family.
+Even if accounts close, you’ll be moved to another team which matches your skill set.
+We understand that job security means economic progress for you and your family.